batkhai290499/b-fast-test/README.md

 # About Project

-- Poor Ielts is builded for Front end
+- It was builed for bfast can check ref
 - Signed by Khainb

 ## Technologies Used